Genaker/Magento2PWA/README.md

 Progressive web app (PWA), is the latest browser feature that allows anyone to use web sites as native mobile or desktop apps.
 It is not a Magento feature.
 You don't need expensive redesign to use PWA.

+PWA is simply a website acting as a mobile app.
+Unlike mobile apps, they don’t have to be downloaded from an app store.

+With PWAs, users can get app-like experiences they save to their home screens, with lightning speed and mobile-first design without needing to actually build an app for both iOS and Android.

+PWAs allow for modern web capabilities, including background sync, offline browsing, barcode scanning, and even push notifications.

 # Magento (PWA)Progressive Web Applications Are Not a Magento PWA Studio

 For some reason many think MAgento PWA are single page applications that require MAgento PWA Studio or other JavaScript based headless theme or Single Page APP (SPA).